Symphyotrichum lanceolatum: Description

 Panicled aster grows from a rhizome and has a thick, erect stem that can reach 1.5 m tall or more, sometimes approaching 2 m.
 The leaves are generally hairless but may feel slightly rough to the touch on the top because of tiny bristles.
 The leaf blades have winged petioles and may sheath the stem at their bases.
 The largest leaves, near the base of the plant, are up to about 15 cm long.
 Those higher on the stem are smaller, and the lower leaves may have toothed edges.

-S. lanceolatum blooms July to October.
+Symphyotrichum lanceolatum blooms July to October.
 The inflorescence is usually a large, branching panicled array of many flower heads of varying size.
 Each flower head has many tiny florets put together into what appear as one.
 There are 16 to 50 ray florets per head, each measuring 3-14 mm long, in white, sometimes tinged pink or purple.
 The roughly 20–40 disk florets bloom yellow and turn purple.
 Each has five lobes that may spread when open.